strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 >We copy and remove files relative to the app root, so make sure you do not execute the install script from any other dir.

+>You may see `Command "shutdown" on "http://127.0.0.1:8701" failed with Error: connect ECONNREFUSED` if PM isn't already running.
+This is safe to ignore.

 We recommend running step 5 to view the completed demo.

 >To run steps 6 or 7, you need to start the corresponding database for that